aaron-grau/curic/sql/projects/aa_questions/README.md

 Before writing any more code, take some time to make sure what you've done so far works by jumping into pry.
 Load the files you want to test and call your new methods.
-Check that your queries return the correct results and that those results are ruby objects.
+Check that your queries return the correct results and that those results are Ruby objects.

 ## Queries